dh-atlas/white-book/Whitebook.md

 # **CLEF Overview** {#clef-overview}

-For the implementation of the ATLAS-KG, we used CLEF[^182] (Crowdsourcing Linked Entities via web Form), a LOD-native crowdsourcing platform for collaborative data collection, peer review, and publication.
-Developed by an international team of researchers within the ERC-funded project Polifonia,[^183] CLEF offers a highly configurable, web-ready solution for producing linked open data through a user interface.
+For the implementation of the ATLAS-KG, we used CLEF[^188] (Crowdsourcing Linked Entities via web Form), a LOD-native crowdsourcing platform for collaborative data collection, peer review, and publication.
+Developed by an international team of researchers within the ERC-funded project Polifonia,[^189] CLEF offers a highly configurable, web-ready solution for producing linked open data through a user interface.

 At CLEF’s core is the templating system.
 When setting up the application, administrators define templates for describing their resources.
 Each field in the template maps to an ontology predicate, ensuring consistent data entry and validation.
 These templates guide the peer-review process and enable data exploration through actionable filters.
-While administrators can specify custom ontology terms, CLEF encourages the reuse of established vocabularies by harmonizing terms with labels from LOV Linked Open Vocabularies.
+While administrators can specify custom ontology terms, CLEF encourages the reuse of established vocabularies by harmonising terms with labels from LOV Linked Open Vocabularies.
 Users then contribute data by completing the resulting web forms, aided by autocomplete suggestions from Wikidata, Geonames, and the existing catalogue.

 CLEF supports both anonymous and authenticated contributions to the data catalogue.
 The editorial workflow consists of three steps: record creation, peer review, and publication.
 Each record is represented as an RDF named graph, with editing activities (such as dates and agents involved) automatically documented through RDF statements.

 Data entered in CLEF becomes immediately accessible through the automatically generated SPARQL endpoint and “Explore” page, which offers filtered views of the collected data.
 The platform integrates with GitHub for user authentication, version control, and data backup.
 CLEF can run either locally or on a server, and its Python-based source code (built on Webpy) is available on both GitHub and Zenodo.

-The ATLAS catalogue is built on CLEF v3.0, which will be officially released soon.[^184]
+The ATLAS catalogue is built on CLEF v3.0, which will be officially released soon.[^190]

 # **Data entry** {#data-entry}

 To contribute to the ATLAS catalogue users must authenticate via GitHub and access the application’s member area.
-Thanks to the synchronization between the ATLAS CLEF platform and its corresponding GitHub repository, all modifications to the catalogue are thoroughly tracked.
+Thanks to the synchronisation between the ATLAS CLEF platform and its corresponding GitHub repository, all modifications to the catalogue are thoroughly tracked.

 When first accessing the member area, users are prompted to a list of all records.
 The list can be sorted according to the record status: edited, reviewed and published.